Travel insurance for diabetics

 At Free Spirit, our medical travel insurance for diabetes not only covers you if you need hospitalisation or medical treatment while you are away (subject to Free Spirit insurance terms and conditions), but also in the event that your insulin, metformin or any other medication you need to take for your diabetes, is lost or stolen.
 We understand that medication for diabetes is crucial for keeping the condition under control, so this is a key feature of our diabetes travel insurance.

-In addition to this, as soon as you take out our specialist travel insurance, you and any other travellers on your policy will be covered for any costs you have paid out ahead of your holiday, if you become too ill to take the trip as a result of your diabetes and you need to cancel.
+In addition to this, as soon as you take out our specialist travel insurance, you and any other travellers on your policy will be covered for any costs you have paid out ahead of your holiday if you become too ill to make the trip as a result of your diabetes and you need to cancel.
 Terms and conditions apply of course.

 How do I get medical travel insurance to cover my diabetes?

 If you have diabetes, we aim to offer specialist travel insurance that will cover your condition, including any existing associated symptoms and complications.
 At Free Spirit, there is no age limit to our medical travel insurance for diabetes.

 Arranging diabetes travel insurance with us is straightforward.
 We will ask you a few questions about your diabetes as part of a medical screening process, and we do our best to make this as brief and uncomplicated as possible.
 Please give us as much information as you can about both your current condition and any complications you may have experienced in the past so that we can give you a quote for diabetes travel insurance that is tailored specifically to your needs.

 If you would like a no-obligation quote for specialist travel insurance for diabetes, please give our friendly expert team a call free of charge on 02392 419 080.
 You can also apply for diabetes travel insurance online quickly and simply.

 What will I be asked as part of a medical screening for diabetes travel insurance?